 What does looking ahead really mean, specifically?
 It’s difficult to communicate to someone exactly where you want them to look and when you want them to look there when coaching someone on eye work.

 This is where I established the “1.5 Rule” rule.
-Basically, the driver should always be looking at least 1.5 reference points ahead.
+Basically, the driver should always be looking at least 1.5 reference “zones” (not points) ahead.
 Let me show you what that means.

 Let’s divide this 90 degree corner into 4 different sections.
 Quite simply, zones 1, 2 ,3 and 4.
 Each zone is the distance of 1 reference zone.